alpacaaa/image_info/README.markdown

 - Version: 1.0
 - Date: 1st April 2010
-- Release Notes: Please see commit log on github
 - Github Repository: <http://github.com/alpacaaa/images-info/>

 ## Synopsis

-This is a Symphony CMS extension that extracts Itpc and Exif data from uploaded images.
+This is a Symphony CMS extension that extracts Iptc and Exif data from uploaded images.

 ### Server Requirements

-- PHP compiled with --enable-exif (only for exif metadata).
+- PHP compiled with `--enable-exif` (only for exif metadata).

 ## Installing